JaddotWuzHere/TheContinuum/content/Continuum Physics.md

 The Law of Phase Relativity extends the principles of relativity to trans-domain contexts.
 Temporal flow, coherence, and perceived energy vary according to the observer’s phase reference frame, governed by local field conditions.

-As these parameters diverge between domains, relative distortions manifest, producing effects such as **[[Mana Time Dilation|mana time dilation]]** and **[[Branch - Manaphysics#4.
+As these parameters diverge between domains, relative distortions manifest, producing effects such as **[[Mana Time Dilation|mana time dilation]]** and **[[Manaphysics#4.
 Law of Phase Hysteresis|mana hysteresis]]**.
 Thus, observation and causality remain consistent within each frame, yet differ across domains, ensuring that no universal synchronization exists within the Continuum.
 ### VI.
 Law of Field Continuity
 ##### Statement:
 > All fields within the Continuum are continuous and differentiable; discontinuities represent regions of phase collapse or void.